tvdstaaij/telegram-history-dump/README.md

 ## Command line options

-Most of the backup configuration is done through the config file, but a few specific options are available exclusively as CLI options.
+Most of the backup configuration is done through the config file, but a few specific options are available as CLI options.
+None of them are mandatory.

 ```text
 Usage: telegram-history-dump.rb [options]